 2. Adding top up insulation to the loft space, bringing it to around 10-12 inches depth.
 About £100 worth of extra insulation will cover my loft, although I will need to raise the boards and do some electrical work so cables aren’t buried under insulation.

 As well as cutting heating bills this level of insulation should also keep the temparature down in the summer by reducing solar gain in the attic.
 There is a similar advantage with wall insulation.
 People usually assume insulation increases heat.
 But heat always moves towards a colder space, which includes from a baking hot roof down into the living space.

 3. Eating less meat.
 Apart from de-forestation, meat production is inevitably carbon intensive because growing crops for animal feed, instead of for human consumption, means producing food twice.
 Farting cows also produce methane, which is 25x worse than Carbon for global warming.
 I’m not suggesting going fully vegetarian or vegan, only reducing meat and dairy consumption.

 4. Share some stories on social media about the positives of renewables, because we need hope!
-These are also more likely to influence climate skeptics.
-I’d recomend channels like fullychargedshow.
+Positive stories are also more likely to influence climate sceptics.
+I’d recommend channels like fullychargedshow.